yupingshang/RulesEngine/README.md

 # RulesEngine
-A simple rules engine can be for Java and Scala.
+A simple rules engine for Java and Scala.